 The SCI sums up all market influences that affect shippers; a reading above zero suggests a favorable shipping environment, while a reading below zero is unfavorable.
 Details of the current factors affecting the March Shippers Conditions Index are in the May issue of FTR's Shippers Update.

-The Shippers Update, launched in 2010, looks at conditions that will affect the cost and efficiency of shipping goods via all transportation modes.
+, launched in 2010, looks at conditions that will affect the cost and efficiency of shipping goods via all transportation modes.